-Elder Scrolls 6: Release date and everything to know
+Elder Scrolls 6: Everything you need to know about the Skyrim sequel

-(Pocket-lint) - Sometimes a game feels like it came out a heck of a lot more recently than it did, and The Elder Scrolls V: Skyrim has to be right up there on that list.
-Countless re-releases and ports of the game have masked the fact that it's been nearly 10 years since it first came out.
+Sometimes a game feels like it came out a heck of a lot more recently than it did, and The Elder Scrolls V: Skyrim has to be right up there on that list.
+Countless re-releases and ports of the game have masked the fact that it's been over a decade since it first came out.

 While Skyrim has come to current-gen consoles with visual upgrades, and been translated into a superlative VR experience, there's not much you can do to dim fans' anticipation for the next game in the long-running Elder Scrolls series.
-Best of all, we know that developer Bethesda is in some form working on it, although release sounds like it could be a long while off.
+Best of all, we know that developer Bethesda is in some form working on it, although its release sounds like it could be a long while off.

 We've gathered everything we know about The Elder Scrolls VI right here for your browsing pleasure, regardless.